 JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

-The JEE Main 2026 Session 2 April 6, Shift 1 exam was scheduled in the morning shift from 9 AM to 12 PM, and the exam is over now.
-The National Testing Agency conducted the JEE Main Session 2 exam.
-This is the 7th shift of the Session 2 exams.
-Students who appeared in the April 6 shift 1 paper must be eager to know the difficulty level and high-weightage topics.
+The JEE Main 2026 Session 2 April 6, Shift 1 exam was conducted in the morning shift from 9 AM to 12 PM by the National Testing Agency (NTA).
+This shift marks the 7th shift of Session 2.
+Based on early student feedback and expert analysis, it is emerging as one of the toughest and most time-consuming papers so far in this session.
+With over 10 lakh students appearing across multiple shifts, comparing difficulty levels and performance trends becomes crucial.
+Students who appeared in the April 6 Shift 1 paper are now eager to understand the difficulty level, subject-wise trends, good attempts, and expected percentile vs marks.

 Check out the JEE Main 2026 Session 2 all-shift analysis below: